ichatz/riotos-apps/photocell/README.md

 The [STM32 Nucleo-64 F401RE](https://www.st.com/en/evaluation-tools/nucleo-f401re.html) is a low-cost development board that utilizes a 32-bit ARM Cortex-M4 processor to power various combinations of performance and power consumption.
 The CPU frequency can go as high as 84 MHz while the power consumption can go as low as 2.4uA at standby without RTC.
 The STM32 Nucleo board supports the ARDUINO® Uno V3 connectivity headers and the ST morpho headers allowing the easy expansion of the functionality with a wide choice of specialized shields.

+## The RIOT operating system

+The [RIOT](https://github.com/RIOT-OS/RIOT) is an open-source microkernel-based operating system designed for a very low memory and energy footprint suitable for embedded devices that depend on real-time capabilities.
+RIOT provides out-of-the-box support for a very wide low-power wireless and communication stacks, making it an ideal choice to build Internet of Things (IoT) platforms.

 ## Hardware setup of the Photocell with the STM32 Nucleo-64 F401RE board

 The photocell is a light-controlled variable resistor.
 When the photocell is struck by light it drastically decreases its resistance until it reaches 500Ohm.
 In the absence of ambient light, the resistance of the photocell will become so high as 50KOhm which practically is non-conductive.